Keep your sensitive business information secret by signing a non-disclosure agreement (NDA) with the involved parties.

 What Is an NDA?

 A non-disclosure agreement (NDA), or confidentiality agreement, is a legal contract.
-In an NDA, one party agrees to share confidential information about the business with the second party.
-The latter, on the other hand, agree not to share the information with anyone else for a specified time.
+In an NDA agreement, one party agrees to share confidential information about the business with the second party.
+The latter, on the other hand, agrees not to share the information with anyone else for a specified time.

 The objective of NDAs is to protect sensitive information, intellectual property (IP), and trade secret from being exposed to competitors.
 This contract is usually needed when two parties plan to get involved in a business together but want to protect their own interest.